List of the wettest tropical cyclones in the United States: Louisiana

 Heavy rains and flooding are the primary problem associated with tropical cyclones across the Pelican State.
-Recent examples of flooding across the state from tropical cyclones include Tropical Storm Allison in 2001, Tropical Storm Frances in 1998, Tropical Storm Allison in 1989, and Tropical Storm Claudette in 1979.
+Recent examples of flooding across the state from tropical cyclones include Tropical Storm Arthur in 2026, Tropical Storm Allison in 2001, Tropical Storm Frances in 1998, Tropical Storm Allison in 1989, and Tropical Storm Claudette in 1979.
 Three of the four systems stalled across eastern Texas, prolonging the rainfall which occurred over Louisiana.
 If it were not for the intermittent invasions from tropical cyclones, rainfall during the months of August, September, and October would average about 25% less than it currently does.